Carroll Gardens, Brooklyn: 21st century

-Carroll Gardens is largely known as an Italian-American neighborhood.
-Though still visible in local business and culture, the Italian segment of the community has decreased in recent years from 52 percent of the population in 1980 to 22 percent in 2012.
+Carroll Gardens is still largely known as an Italian-American neighborhood, but the Italian population has decreased in recent years from 52 percent of the population in 1980 to 22 percent in 2012.
 Still, despite the decline in the Italian segment of the population and the effects of gentrification, the neighborhood remains a strongly Italian one.
 Italians in the neighborhood often play bocce games, speak several dialects of Italian, and operate many Italian restaurants and shops, as well as join fraternal and benevolent associations attached to specific towns in Italy.
 The Roman Catholicism of the Italian population is still evident in the many shrines, especially to the Virgin Mary, which can be seen in front gardens in the neighborhood, and the 70-year tradition of an Our Lady of Sorrows procession celebrating Good Friday continues.
 Adult children who had moved away from Carroll Gardens have started returning to the neighborhood to raise their children.

-The area has recently seen an increase in upper middle-class and wealthy French people, to the extent that it has sometimes been referred to as "Little France" or "Little Paris" by the media in recent times due to the many French citizens who have taken up residence there over the past few years.
-A Catholic mass in French is said every Sunday at the St. Agnes Church in Carroll Gardens.
-This initiative of the diocese of Brooklyn occurred after the neighboring Archdiocese of New York, incurred the wrath of French worshipers in Manhattan by deciding to close the French national parish of St. Vincent de Paul Church.
-Carroll Gardens has seen some French immigration since the late 1990s, and Bastille Day celebrations are held on July 14 of each year.
+The area has seen an increase in French immigrants starting in the 21st century.
+Carroll Gardens and the surrounding neighborhoods are sometimes referred to as "Little France" or "Little Paris" due to the growing French population.
+Bastille Day celebrations are held on July 14 of each year.
 International School of Brooklyn, a Nursery-8th grade independent school, offers a French and Spanish language immersion program.
 One of the public schools in Carroll Gardens, The Carroll School (P.S.
 58), also has one of the area's French dual-language programs, which was one of the first such French programs at a public school in the city.
+A Catholic mass in French is said every Sunday at the St. Agnes Church in Carroll Gardens.
+This initiative of the diocese of Brooklyn occurred after the neighboring Archdiocese of New York, incurred the wrath of French worshipers in Manhattan by deciding to close the French national parish of St. Vincent de Paul Church.
 French expatriates operate several restaurants and shops in the neighborhood, including La Cigogne, Café Luluc, Provence en boite, French Louie, Chez Moi, and Bar Tabac.